 - English speaking professional guide

-- Box breakfast, snacks, and hot buffet lunch with hot drinks at the end of the hike
+- Box breakfast, snacks, and box lunch at the end of the hike

 - Dietary needs: able to cater to any dietary preference/need

 - First-aid kit including an emergency oxygen tank

 - Toilet tent with toilet and toilet paper

 - Entrance to the Ausangate/Rainbow trail